Renée of France: Return to France

-Again, her conduct won Calvin's praise (10 May 1563), and she is one of the frequently recurring figures in his correspondence of that period; he repeatedly shows recognition of her intervention in behalf of the Evangelical cause; and one of his last writings in the French tongue, dispatched from his deathbed (4 April 1564), is addressed to her.
-While Renée continued unmolested in the second religious war (1567), in the third (1568–70) her castle was no longer respected as an asylum for her fellow believers.
-On the other hand, she succeeded in rescuing a number of them from the massacre of Saint Bartholomew's night, when she happened to be in Paris.
-They left her personally undisturbed at that time, though Catherine de' Medici still sought to move her to retract, a demand which she ignored.
+Again, her conduct won Calvin's praise (10 May 1563), and she is one of the frequently recurring figures in his correspondence of that period.
+He repeatedly shows recognition of her intervention in behalf of the Evangelical cause; and one of his last writings in the French tongue, dispatched from his deathbed (4 April 1564), is addressed to her.

+While Renée continued unmolested in the second phase of the wars (1567), in the third phase (1568–70) her castle was no longer respected as an asylum for Protestants.
+On the other hand, she succeeded in rescuing a number of them from the St. Bartholomew's Day massacre, when she happened to be in Paris.
+The Catholic forces left her personally undisturbed at that time, though Catherine de' Medici still sought to move her to retract, a demand which she ignored.